 Most of these tools have free versions but are relatively limited.
 If you’re spending hours on one or more of your social media channels every day, it’s an investment well worth making.
 There are three in particular worth checking out:

 - Tailwind: This tool can pre-schedule pins to be posted on Pinterest when your audience’s engagement is at its highest.
 Pins can be scheduled weeks in advance so you don’t have to spend hours every day pinning!
 Plus, Tailwind tribes help your pins spread to your target audience faster.
 Tailwind now integrates with your Instagram account, too!

-- Hootsuite: Rather than logging into each of your social media platforms to review and respond to your audience’s activities, you can monitor everything in one place with Hootsuite.
-One of the biggest time-saving tools Hootsuite offers is the ability to store drafted responses so that frequently asked questions can be quickly answered.
+- SocialBee: Rather than logging into each of your social media platforms to review and respond to your audience’s activities, you can monitor everything in one place with SocialBee.
+One of the biggest time-saving tools SocialBee offers is the ability to store drafted social media updates, so you don’t have to constantly rewrite and upload posts.

 - Statusbrew: Although compatible with Instagram and Facebook, Statusbrew is a particularly powerful timesaver for Twitter users.
 It’s an excellent tool for managing your followers and automating tweets.

 Related Content: How to Stop Social Media Marketing From Being a Giant Time-Suck